jsfenfen/990-xml-reader/README.md

 Read more about pip [here](https://packaging.python.org/tutorials/installing-packages/#use-pip-for-installing).

 ## Quickstart
+IRSx structures, standardizes, and documents the raw xml, but what to do with them is up to you.
+If you just want to load everything into a database, look at [990-xml-db](https://github.com/jsfenfen/990-xml-database/), which includes management command loading scripts.

 IRSx can be used as a command line tool or from within a python library.

 Let's start with the command line usage.

 We're using the "object_id" 201533089349301428 assigned by the IRS to the Dec.
 2014 annual nonprofit tax return (990) filed by "Sutter Health Sacramento Region", which is one of quite a few returns disclosed in the [2016 index file](https://s3.amazonaws.com/irs-form-990/index_2016.csv).
 See more in [finding an object id](#getting-an-object-id)